-I can provide the support and advice that you will need during this period.
+I can provide the support and advice that you will need during an SRA investigation.
 I understand the entire investigative process and can offer advice and assistance all the way through it or at particular stages.
 It can make a real difference.
 Investigation Officers can be properly asked to clarify exactly what they require and why, and to ask questions with clarity.
 These basics avoid the risk of answers being provided that cause difficulty later on.
 Once something is said, it is not easy to unsay it or to correct it.

 I can help so contact me straight away.
 Call me on 07876 7117108 or complete my contact form.
 I will be happy to have an informal chat to see how I can help you.